-Body Works and Body Talks is our workshop and talks programming.
-Through this initiative and programming, we strive to create an environment of growth and learning through sharing and practical activities.
+BodyWorks and BodyTalks is the title of our workshop and talks programming.
+This initiative and programming strives to create an environment of growth and learning through sharing and practical activities.
 We ask all guests to be open and willing to share their knowledge, contribute to the free exchange of ideas and respect each other’s different backgrounds and subcultures within music and the community.

-Queer Bodies incl. health and identity
+- Queer Bodies incl.
+Health and Identity

-Queer Music and History
+- Queer Music and History

-Queer Community and Lifestyle
+- Queer Culture, Community, and Lifestyle

-A full list of events and how you can sign up will be available soon.
-Stay connected by joining our mailing list.
+Our non-musical programming aspires to provide practical, exciting, and thought-provoking sessions.
+We’re currently working out how to make this accessible for the community.
+A full list of events and how you can sign up will be announced via social media and through our mailer.
+Stay connected with us by joining our mailing list.